-Suite 3A, Temple View Residence Building #12, Jamyan Gun Street Sukhbaatar District 1st County Ulaanbaatar, Mongolia Phone: 976.11.318562
+Suite 409 Gurvan Gal office center 8/1, Chinggis Avenue Sukhbaatar District 1st County Ulaanbaatar, Mongolia Phone: 976.11.318562

 Fax: 976.11.319426

 The Company was incorporated in British Columbia, Canada, on July 19, 1995, under the name "Timpete Mining Corporation".
 On February 5, 2001, the Company changed its name to "Entrée Resources Inc.".
 On October 9, 2002 the Company changed its name from "Entrée Resources Inc." to "Entrée Gold Inc." and, on January 22, 2003, changed its jurisdiction of domicile from British Columbia to the Yukon Territory by continuing into the Yukon Territory.
 On May 27, 2005, the Company changed the governing jurisdiction from the Yukon Territory to British Columbia by continuing into British Columbia under the Business Corporation Act (British Columbia) (the "BCBCA").